Superalgos/Superalgos/README.md

 The result of slippage in simulations is taken into account by the graphic representation of each trade created by the Simulation Trades layer.

-> If the *Slippage* parameter is left empty or disconnected from your Trading System, slippage will not be computed during simulations.
+> If the *Slippage* parameter is left empty or disconnected both from your testing session and your Trading System, slippage will not be computed during simulations.

 ### Datetime Range